 - Medicaid and CHIP

-Gina Livermore is an expert in employment policy and health insurance for people with disabilities with expertise in evaluation research and design.
-Her work focuses on improving the economic well-being and self-sufficiency of transition-age youth and working-aged people with disabilities and has included research on the prevalence of long-term poverty and material hardship and access to health care for these groups.
+Gina Livermore is an expert in evaluation research and design and employment policy and health insurance for people with disabilities.
+Her work focuses on improving the economic well-being and self-sufficiency of transition-age youth and working-age people with disabilities.
+Her work has also included research on the prevalence of long-term poverty and material hardship and access to health care for these groups.

-Livermore, who joined Mathematica in 2007, is deputy director of Mathematica’s Center for Studying Disability Policy and co-director of the Mathematica center that is part of the Social Security Administration’s Disability Research Consortium.
-She also serves as deputy director of a national evaluation of a demonstration to address barriers to economic independence Supplemental Security Income youth and their families face.
-She has conducted extensive research on the quality of national disability data, including limitations and improvements in the national system.
+Livermore, who joined Mathematica in 2007, is director of Mathematica’s Center for Studying Disability Policy and co-director of the Mathematica center that is part of the Social Security Administration’s Disability Research Consortium.
+She also serves as director of a national evaluation of a demonstration to address barriers to economic independence that Supplemental Security Income youth and their families face.
+She has extensively researched the quality of national disability data, including research on their limitations and potential improvements to the national system.

 Substantial Gainful Activity (SGA) Project Demonstration